-The total semester or term academic load of a student is the sum of all credits and credit equivalents (e.g., graduate language courses, undergraduate courses, courses audited, etc.) being carried.
-The normal academic load of a graduate student during any semester is nine credit hours or equivalent.
-Under no circumstances may it exceed 15 credit hours or equivalent.
+The total semester or term academic load of a student is the sum of all credits and credit equivalents (e.g., graduate language courses, undergraduate courses, courses audited) being carried.
+The minimal academic load of a graduate student during any semester is (9) nine credit hours or equivalent.
+Under no circumstances may it exceed (15) fifteencredit hours or equivalent.
 During the summer term, the maximum academic load for the second summer term is nine credit hours, and for the first summer term it is four credit hours.
 The maximum academic load for any combination of the first and second terms is 12 credit hours.
-For the student who is a full-time teaching assistant or whose service to the University requires approximately 20 hours per week, the academic load shall not exceed 10 hours.
-This maximum may be increased to 12 hours for students with lighter service loads upon recommendation of the Director of Graduate Studies and approval of the Dean of the Graduate School.